Self-induced abortion: Physical trauma, herbs, and other substances

 Self-induced abortion methods vary around the world.
 The most commonly recorded are ingestion of plants or herbs, ingesting toxic substances, causing trauma to the uterus, causing physical trauma to the body, using alcohol and drugs in an attempt to end the pregnancy, and ingesting other substances and mixtures.
-There are no known effectiveness studies for plants, herbs, drugs, alcohol, or other substances.
-These methods are more likely to cause bodily harm to the pregnant woman than to be effective in terminating a pregnancy.
-Causing physical trauma to a woman's body or uterus may also result in physical harm or even death to the woman instead of causing an abortion.
+These methods vary from simply being ineffective to creating bodily harm to the pregnant woman.